 All learner riders must complete compulsory basic training (CBT) before they may obtain a motorcycle licence.
 At Scotti Knights in Sale, Manchester, our experienced instructors deliver training courses 5 days a week, and issue CBT certificates upon completion.
 Get in touch today for more information.

-Price – £170 (Scotti Knights Students who are renewing their 2019 CBT’s will be able to
+Price – £175 (Scotti Knights Students who are renewing their 2019 CBT’s will be able to

-book at the Discounted price of £150)
+book at the Discounted price)

 Introduced in 1990 to help reduce the very high accident rate among inexperienced riders, CBT is the starting point for all learner motorcyclists and moped riders.
 It’s not a test and there is no exam.
 It’s a fundamental training course which you are required to complete satisfactorily before riding on the road.